Brighton Marina Act 1968: Provisions of the act

-Part V - Protective Provisions
+Part V – Protective provisions

 Subsection s.
-55(1) of Part V states:
+55(1) of part V states:

-For the protection of the corporation the next following four sections of this Act shall unless otherwise agreed in writing between the Company and the corporation apply and have effect.

 Subsection s.
-59(1) of Part V states:
+59(1) of part V states:

-The Company shall not construct or erect, to the south of the cliff face, any work, building or structure to a greater height than the height, at the time of such construction or erection, of that part of the cliff face which lies immediately to the north thereof.

-Brighton Marina Outer Harbour Development 2006
+Brighton Marina Outer Harbour development 2006

-In 2006 Brighton & Hove City Council received legal advice that the council would not be acting unlawfully under Part V of the Act if they gave permission for the construction of the Outer Harbour development at the marina.
+In 2006 Brighton and Hove City Council received legal advice that the council would not be acting unlawfully under part V of the act if they gave permission for the construction of the Outer Harbour development at the marina.